Scam websites are using that green https padlock to fool you

 It's not all bad news

-It's probably for the best that scammers are using encryption on their phishing websites, said Nick Sullivan, head of cryptography at Cloudflare, a company that helps organizations encrypt their websites among other things.
+It's probably for the best that scammers are using encryption on their phishing websites, said Nick Sullivan, head of cryptography at Cloudflare, a company that, among other things, helps organizations encrypt their websites.

 "There's nothing bad about phishing sites having encryption," Sullivan said.